-What must I do for my business to re-open?
+What must I do for my business to be COVID Safe?

 Please see our checklist which outlines what is a mandatory requirement and what is recommended.
 The standards outlined above must be comprehensively addressed in your relevant business COVID Safe plan.
 All industry approved COVID Safe plans/checklists may be found here.